stan-dev/posteriordb/README.md

 Contributing
 ------------

-We are happy with any help in adding posteriors, data and models to the database!
+We are happy with any help in adding posteriors, data, and models to the database!
 See [CONTRIBUTING.md](https://github.com/MansMeg/posteriordb/blob/master/doc/CONTRIBUTING.md) for the details on how to contribute.